hiroshitashir/react-native-openai-supabase/README.md

 # react-native-openai-supabase

+## Create Your AI Chat Mobile App in 1 day
 This repo is a fork from [react-native-openai](https://github.com/candlefinance/react-native-openai).
 Several changes are made to the original repo below.

 - API calls to openai were directly called from react-native app in the original repo, which forced the app to include openai API key and it was unsecure.
 This forked version calls supabase edge function instead and it forwards api calls to API endpoints at Openai.